-4.1.5.1.
+4.1.5.3.
 Any member who has been found guilty of a major rule infraction is eligible to come before the Board of Directors to appeal and clear her record after a period of three (3) years.
-This would make her eligible to run for DIRECTOR.
+This would make her eligible to run for Director

-4.1.7.
+- 4.1.6.
 At all meetings of the Board of Directors, eight (8) Directors shall constitute a quorum.
-A quorum must be present in order for the Board to conduct business.
-A Director classified as a Business Director, who is also a Director of another classification, shall only count as one (1) Director for purpose of determining a quorum.
-If a PROXY is to be granted by a Director, it may be given to any other Director who is attending the meeting, but to no other member.
-Proxy may only be given by either e-mail from the director, or writing signed by the director giving the proxy to the director to whom the proxy is given and a copy to the Executive Secretary.
+A quorum must be present in order for the Board to conduct business. - 4.1.7.
+If a PROXY is to be granted by a director, it may be given to any other director who is attending the meeting, but to no other member.
+Proxy may only be given by either text or e-mail from the director, or writing signed by the director giving the proxy to the director to whom the proxy is given and a copy to the Executive Secretary.
 The Proxy may only be given to vote on a particular proposal described with reasonable specificity in the written proxy.
-WPRA shall not pay anyone other than a Director or proxy Director to attend any Board meetings.
-Board of Directors shall have the right to vote on any issue by mail and the results shall be the same as if in attendance of regularly called meetings.

-4.1.8.
-In case of any increase in the number of Directors, the additional Directors shall be elected by the Directors in office and shall serve as such until the election and qualification of their successors.

-4.1.9.
-In case of any vacancy on the Board of Directors by death, resignation, disqualification, increase in number, or other cause the remaining Directors by affirmative vote of the majority thereof may elect a successor to serve until the next regular election, for that position.

-4.1.9.1.
-Any Director found in violation of a major rule infraction shall be disqualified immediately from holding office.

-4.1.10.
-The Board, by rule, may provide for meetings at stated times and places, of which no notice shall be required.
+Board of Directors shall have the right to vote on any issue by email and the results shall be the same as if in attendance of regularly called meetings. - 4.1.8.
+In case of any increase in the number of Directors, the additional Directors shall be elected by the Directors in office and shall serve as such until the election and qualification of their successors. - 4.1.9.
+In case of any vacancy on the Board of Directors by death, resignation, disqualification, increase in number, or other cause the remaining Directors by affirmative vote of the majority thereof may elect a successor to serve until the next regular election, for that position. - 4.1.9.1.
+Any Director found in violation of a major rule infraction shall be disqualified immediately from holding office - 4.1.10.
+The Board, by rule, may provide for meetings at stated times and places, of which no notice shall be required. - 4.1.11.
+Reserved - 4.1.12.

-4.1.12.
 The written contracts of the Association shall be executed on behalf of the Association by the President, Vice President or authorized officer.

 4.1.13.
-The Board of Directors shall have the power and authority to make, amend, repeal and enforce such rules and regulations, not contrary to law or these Bylaws, as they deem expedient concerning the conduct, management and activities of the Association, the admission, classification, qualification, suspension and expulsion of members, removal of Officers, the rules and regulations governing the procedure of such suspension and expulsion and removal, the fixing and collecting of dues and fees, the expenditure of money, the auditing of books and records, the awarding of championships, the conducting of shows, contests, exhibitions, races, sales and social functions and other matters relating to the general purposes of the Association.
+The Board of Directors shall have the power and authority to make, amend, repeal and enforce such rules and regulations, not contrary to law or these Bylaws, as they deem expedient concerning the conduct, management and activities of the Association, the admission, classification, qualification, suspension and expulsion of members, removal of Officers, the rules and regulations governing the procedure of such suspension and expulsion and removal, the fixing and collecting of dues and fees, the expenditure of money, the auditing of books and records, the awarding of championships, the conducting of shows, contests, exhibitions, races, sales and social functions and other matters relating to the general purposes of the Association